blbadger/blbadger.github.io/linear-lms.md

 Now able to compare compression results between models with different tokenizers, we find that compression does increase as $d_m=\vert t \vert$ increases, but that there is rather fast saturation with respect to compression per sample trained upon relative to the nearly-linear models above.

 ![linear mixer computation](/deep-learning/linear_mixer_scaling.png)

+The increased compression (modeling ability) resulting from larger linear models suggests that a sufficiently large linear model would be capable of accurate language modeling.
+How can this be, given the well-known limitations of linear models?
+The answer is that dimensionality can overcome nearly all barriers, and to see why we turn to a classical challenge brought to fully linear models.

+When perceptrons were first introduced by Rosenblatt and colleagues, a criticism levelled at them by arguably the (at the time) most well known AI researcher (Minsky) was aas follows: these models may be capable of much but cannot be that good, as they cannot compute a function as simple as XOR.
+The reasoning is as follows: linear perceptrons define functions that linearly separate space, ie slice the input into parts along lines.
+A brief glance at XOR in two dimensions (variables) shows that clearly no line can separate the true from false points, and this criticism was successful enough to hinder research into perceptrons for some time.

+WIth more discernment, however, it is clear that this particular argument is somewhat specious: a linear function actually can indeed separate XOR points and the key to this is to observe what happens when we embed the two-dimensional XOR into three or more dimensinos: if there is a nonzero distance between either false or true points, a linear segmentation sucessfully separates the two pairs.

+More generally, as the dimension of the embedding space increases it becomes less and less likely that any specific configuration of points cannot be linearly separated with some mild assumptions on the nature of those points.
+This phenomenon is essentially the mirror image to what statisticians refer to tas the 'curse of dimensionality', where accurate interpolation becomes difficult when the dimensionality of the data becomes large: if the number of embedding dimensions exceeds the number of data points, there will be a way to linearly divide any two or more sets of points unless they exist completely inside a smaller subspace.